phlex-ruby/phlex.fun/handbook/layouts.md

 1. it adds complexity to the rendering process — there’s a whole different concept to understand with special rules; and
 2. it makes it impossible to stream the response to the client until both the view and the layout are ready.

-Phlex’ approach is different.
-In Phlex, layouts are just components like any other.
+In Phlex, layouts are just components.

-We’re going to look at a couple of different ways to implement layouts using Phlex components.

 ## Layouts through composition

-The simplest way to implement layouts in Phlex is through composition.
-You render the view from the controller and the first thing the view does is render the layout.
+The simplest way to implement layouts in Phlex is through _composition_.
+You render the view from the controller and the first thing the view does is render the layout component.

 ::: code-group